se4ai/se4ai.github.io/index.md

     - For example,
 [Majumder et al.](majumder-2018) used k-means clustering to divide up a complex text mining problem, then apply optimizers within each cluster.
 They report that this method speeds up their processing by up to three orders of magnitude.

+Looking over this list, one thing is clear:
-Our point is this,  AI tools
+ AI tools
 offer a rich tapestry of tools that software engineers can weave together to achieve a variety of goals.
 That means that our